benjaminion/upgrading-ethereum-book/src/book.md

 Attackers might do this to gain more rewards with fewer participants in the system.
 Or they might do it as preparation for an attack on the chain: by reducing the number of validators they decrease their own cost of attack.

 The paper goes into some quantitative analysis of different kinds of discouragement attacks.
-I would _encourage_ you to read it and think through these things.
+I would _en_courage you to read it and think through these things.
 As per the conclusion:

 > In general, this is still an active area of research, and more research on counter-strategies is desired.

-Some of areas in the beacon chain design that have already been influenced by a desire to avoid discouragement attacks are:
+Some parts of the beacon chain design that have already been influenced by a desire to avoid discouragement attacks are:
   - the [inverse square root scaling](/part2/incentives/issuance#inverse-square-root-scaling) of validator rewards;
   - the [scaling of rewards](#rewards-scale-with-participation) with participation;
   - the zeroing of attestation rewards during an [inactivity leak](/part2/incentives/inactivity); and